Wednesday, July 1, 2026

 At the time, I was leading several process improvement initiatives and saw an opportunity to leverage his expertise.
 I raised the idea with the CEO.
 The response was immediate and firm.
 I was told that I would not be authorized to matrix resources from other departments.
 Organizational management was her responsibility.
 If I needed assistance, I should come directly to her.

-What stood out was not the decision itself, but the mindset behind it.
+What stood out was not the decision itself, but its effect.

 Over time, I have seen this pattern repeat.
-Gatekeeping does not protect organizations.
+Organizations rarely suffer from having too much talent.
+They suffer when existing talent is prevented from contributing.
 It limits them.
 When leaders confine people to narrow roles, they reduce institutional capacity.
 When problem-solving is centralized instead of shared, bottlenecks form.
 When potential is measured only by current titles, organizations quietly train their people to stop bringing their best ideas forward.

 Creating Space for Capability